What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 How to control Roomba?

 There are three modes available: app, a remote controller, and voice commands.
 The robot vacuum cleaners that support Wi-Fi usually can be controlled via the iRobot Home app.
 The previous models work with a physical remote controller.
-Some of the latest cleaners (usually the same Wi-Fi enabled) support Amazon Alexa or Google Assistant and can be controlled by voice commands.
+Some of the latest cleaners (usually the same Wi-Fi enabled models) support Amazon Alexa or Google Assistant and can be controlled by voice commands.

 What you can do with the iRobot Home app